By – Dana (4/2016), updated (11/21)

 The thought of just plain meat and water was repulsive to me.
 I was a foodie and a gourmet cook!
 I loved flavor, texture, color and variety!

 cooked the same way, day after day.
-When starting out, most people do better including non-optimal Zero Carb foods.
+But when starting out, most people do better including non-optimal Zero Carb foods.

-Today, I eat unseasoned ground beef for breakfast every day and some kind of grilled, unseasoned steak (usually Ribeye) for dinner.
+Today, I eat unseasoned ground beef for breakfast every day and some kind of grilled, unseasoned steak (Ribeye, Tritip, Pork Chops) for dinner.
 If I eat lunch it’s usually, ground beef in my mini crockpot with cheese or sour cream on top.
 Snacking is a thing of the past.

-You might be able to get through adaptation faster by sticking to meat and water, but if you are not enjoying your food you will NEVER make it through adaptation!
+You might be able to get through adaptation faster by sticking to plain meat and water, but if you are not enjoying your food you will NEVER make it through adaptation!
+Your goal should be to stick to the diet.
+Eat what you have to eat in order to get through the first 6 months or so and get comfortable with eating all of the Zero Carb Carnivore foods before thinking about cutting things out.

-Gradually weaning off carbs is not recommended, it just drags out cravings and most people talk themselves out of ever trying ZC.
-Going 100% Zero Carb with less than optimal foods is a great way to start the Zero Carb diet as long as you don’t include any food or beverage that is sweet tasting.
+Gradually weaning off carbs is not recommended, it just drags out cravings and most people end up talk themselves out of ever trying full ZC.
+Going 100% Zero Carb with less than optimal foods is a great way for foodies to start the Zero Carb diet as long as you don’t include any food or beverage that is sweet tasting.
 That means no stevia, or artificial sweeteners.
+(No, honey is not part of this diet.)

 Including non-optimal foods will not make you less healthy than the person who was able to just eat meat and drink water.
 Meat and water is easier for some people, but those people are very rare.
 You don’t get extra points for being a “purist”.
 You may never want to eat only meat and water.
 There is nothing wrong with that.
 If you don’t like plain meat and water then that should never be a goal.
 Unless you are fighting a disease, there is no good reason for pure meat and water to be a goal, except, maybe, curiosity.

-The goal here is to get as healthy as you can be, by eating an all animal based, Zero Carb diet, and reaping the amazing, healthy, healing benefits many of us have experienced from simply eliminating carbohydrates and all plant foods/oils from our diet.
+The goal here is to get as healthy as you can be, by eating an all animal based, Zero Carb Carnivore diet, and reaping the amazing, healthy, healing and anti aging benefits many of us have experienced from simply eliminating carbohydrates and all plant foods/oils from our diet.

-For more information about a Zero Carb lifestyle please join us, people who have been eating this way for over 10 years, in our Facebook Groups; Zero Carb Health (closed group) and Zeroing in on Health (Public Group).
+For more information about a Zero Carb lifestyle please join us, people who have been eating this way for over 10 years, in our Facebook Groups; Zero Carb Health (Private Group) and Zeroing in on Health (Public Group).